-By Dan Couvrette and Martha Chan, Marketing Experts for Family Lawyers
+By Diana Shepherd, Marketing Expert for Family Lawyers

 Online reviews about you and your practice have become increasingly important for family lawyers.
 We all use online reviews when shopping for a car, finding a new dentist, choosing a restaurant, etc. So it should not come as a surprise that your prospective clients are checking you out online – even if someone they know referred you to them.
 Your online reviews – or the lack of them – can influence whether you will win the case or not.

 Approximately 92% of all searches on the Internet are done through Google, making Google the most important (even though it is not the only) place where you need to have great reviews.